habeltb/Multimodal_ECoG_ratPFC_alcoholism/README.md

 ### Licenses

-This project is licensed under the MIT License - see the LICENSE_MIT for details.
+This project is licensed under the MIT License - see the LICENSE file for details.
 Also check LICENSE_eeglab.